 Mental illness is real, and it hurts.
-My name is Emily Katherine Harrington, I’m thirty-two years old and live with multiple mental illnesses, including bipolar II disorder.
+My name is Emily Katherine Harrington, I’m thirty-three years old and live with multiple mental illnesses.
 I want to share my story and my paintings with you in the hope that you can benefit from my struggle, either by learning how I cope or simply finding out that you’re not alone in your struggle.

-I live in Waco, Texas, with Chris, my partner of 7 years, and my cat Penny.
-We live a quiet, domestic life where peace, fun, and love are our main goals.
+I live in Waco, Texas, with my cat Penny.
+I live a quiet, domestic life where peace, fun, and love are my main goals.

 I was born in Austin, Texas in 1986.
 My family moved to Waco, Texas when I was 6 years old.
 I started playing violin in second grade and joined the Waco Girls’ Choir in 3rd grade.
 I continued both of those activities until my sophomore year of high school when I started taking private voice lessons.
 I won many awards in singing competitions over the next few years, and after graduating high school in the top 10% of my class, I was accepted to Oberlin Conservatory in Ohio to study opera.
 My bipolar started to present about two months into my college career.
 I changed from being the best at whatever I applied myself to into someone who could barely keep it together enough to shower every day, much less make good grades.
 I had a psychotic break and two hospitalizations during my freshman year in college, which included my first suicide attempt.
 After three years at Oberlin, I decided I wanted to change my major to psychology, with the ultimate goal of becoming a therapist.
 I completed one year of that major, and have tried off and on to attend the community college in Waco, where I currently live, but I have not completed any sort of degree.